onlookerla/Wizire-Inc.-Network-Lab/README.md

 - Network infrastructure with VLAN segmentation
 - Professional logging and documentation of all operations
 ## Company Structure
-Business Type: SaaS
+**Business Type:** SaaS

-Product: Proprietary software platform sold to external customers in the Finance industry.
+**Product:** Proprietary software platform sold to external customers in the Finance industry.

-Employee Count: 75-100
+**Employee Count:** 75-100
 ### Departments
-**IT:** Contains users such as Network Engineers, Help Desk Analysts, Developers, and System Admins.
+**1. IT:** Contains users such as Network Engineers, Help Desk Analysts, Developers, and System Admins.

-**HR:** Includes users such as HR Administrators and Benefit Specialists.
+**2. HR:** Includes users such as HR Administrators and Benefit Specialists.

-**Finance:** Contains users such as Accountants, Payroll Specialists, Accounts Payable **Sales:** Includes users such as Account Managers and Sales Representatives.
+**3. Finance:** Contains users such as Accountants, Payroll Specialists, Accounts Payable

+**4. Sales:** Includes users such as Account Managers and Sales Representatives.

-**Operations:** Contains users such as Client Representatives, Operations Analysts.
+**5. Operations:** Contains users such as Client Representatives and Operations Analysts.
 ### Real World Application
 This lab demonstrates enterprise IT operations you'll find in real environments
 - How to structure Active Directory for departments and roles